 How do you forecast policy at the state and local level?

-Rather than forecasting the universe of spending policies by state and local governments, we assume that nominal spending, taxes, and transfers at the state and local level will rise about in line with our projections of overall GDP growth, and then apply appropriate deflators
+Rather than forecasting the universe of spending policies by state and local governments, we assume that nominal spending, taxes, and transfers at the state and local level will rise about in line with our projections of overall GDP growth, and then apply appropriate deflators.

 Does the FIM Forecast assume that the Federal spending caps enacted under the Bipartisan Budget Act of 2018 will expire in October 2019?